ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

-museology take to heart the need to create ethical spaces of engagement and to acknowledge the history and legacy of museums as institutions that have traditionally served to minimize or to amalgamate Indigenous histories within a larger umbrella of the "national" story of Canada.
+museology take to heart the need to create ethical spaces of engagement and to acknowledge the history and legacy of museums as institutions that have traditionally served to minimize or to amalgamate Indigenous histories within a larger umbrella of the “national” story of Canada.
 Recognizing and atoning for the ways in which this relationship has harmed Indigenous communities and Nations is in fact the central animus of decolonization practices, which should serve not only to modify what